This Guide will enable you to:

 What is brand publishing?

-Brand publishing is a marketing strategy with which companies seek to engage, entertain, educate and inform audiences via content published on and distributed through their own properties, platforms and channels.
+Brand publishing is a marketing strategy with which companies seek to inform, educate, engage or entertain audiences via content published on and distributed through their own properties, platforms and channels.

 Although often conflated (and used interchangeably) with terms such as content marketing and branded content, brand publishing typically goes far beyond those more tactical approaches.
 Companies that build successful and progressive brand publishing operations tend to think far more strategically about the role content plays for their brands and organizations.
 Brand publishers must: